Kenny2github/mw-api-client/docs/philosophy.rst

 Previous versions of the project provided the occasional :class:`property` that would make an API request (such as ``Page.content`` which called and cached ``Page.read()``).
 For the current version, all API requests **must happen in methods**.

-Additionally, only methods which actually **require an API request** will be ``async`` methods.
-Other methods which only act on data in memory will be regular methods.
+Additionally, only methods which actually **require an API request** are be ``async`` methods.
+Other methods which only act on data in memory are regular methods.

 Combine requests where possible
 -------------------------------